What Consumers Need To Know With New GST Rate From 1 Jan 2024

 Companies that sell through e-commerce operators make non-taxable supplies or participate in interstate commerce and are typically ineligible for the GST composition scheme.

-Through the e-invoice system, B2B invoices are electronically verified by GSTN before being used on the shared GST portal.
+Through the e-invoice system, GSTN electronically verifies B2B invoices before businesses use them on the shared GST portal.